Our broadband coverage checker searches all types of broadband in Northern Ireland including full fibre.

-Mobile broadband may be your best option to access the internet at home in some parts of Northern Ireland.
-This is particularly true for people living in very rural areas that are not connected to the phone network by phone line or fibre-optic cable.
+Mobile broadband may be your best option to access the internet at home in some parts of Northern Ireland, especially in rural areas that may not have access to a phone line or fibre broadband.

 Mobile broadband uses the mobile network and reception varies, depending on what area you’re in.
 If there’s no coverage, mobile broadband won’t be an option either.

-The availability of broadband in Northern Ireland depends on critical factors like the topography and geography of the country, as well as the widespread variations in population density.
+The availability of broadband in Northern Ireland depends on critical factors like the topography and geography of the country, as well as the wide variations in population density.

-BT1, BT2 & BT3 Belfast City Centre; BT4 Stormont & Sydenham (Victoria); BT5 Castlereagh/Gilnahirk; BT6 Cregagh; BT7 Ormeau Road; Lower Ormeau, Ormeau Bridge, Upper Ormeau & Donegall Pass; BT8 Carryduff; BT9 Laganbank including Lisburn Road, Malone & Taughmonagh; BT10 Finaghy.
+BT1, BT2 & BT3 Belfast City Centre; BT4 Stormont & Sydenham (Victoria); BT5 Castlereagh; BT6 Cregagh; BT7 Ormeau Road; Lower Ormeau, Ormeau Bridge, Upper Ormeau & Donegall Pass; BT9 Laganbank including Lisburn Road, Malone & Taughmonagh; BT10 Finaghy.

-BT11 & BT12 Andersons town including Falls Road & Glen Road; BT13 including Shankill Road area, Highfield & Woodvale; BT14 Ballysillan including Upper Ballysillan; BT15 Alexandra Park, Shore Road & Skegoneill Avenue; BT16 Dundonald including portions of A20 Upper Newtownards Road; BT17 including Dunmurray & Hannahstown.
+BT11 & BT12 Andersons town including Falls Road & Glen Road; BT13 including Shankill Road area, Highfield & Woodvale; BT14 Ballysillan including Upper Ballysillan; BT15 Shore Road & Skegoneill Avenue; BT16 Dundonald including portions of A20 Upper Newtownards Road; BT17 including Dunmurry & Hannahstown.

-BT60 & BT61 Armagh including Collone, Hamiltonsbawn, Loughgall, Keady, Kilmore, Richhill & Tynan.
+BT60 & BT61 Armagh including Collone, Keady, Kilmore, Richhill & Tynan.